rust-lang/rust-by-example/src/hello/print/print_display/testcase_list.md

             write!(f, "{}", v)?;
         }

-        // Close the opened bracket and return a fmt::Result value write!(f, "]")
+        // Close the opened bracket and return a fmt::Result value. write!(f, "]")
     }
 }